MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 | mnr_HUD-9:1_adult      | Inbound Adult Off Peak Zonal Fare  | paper         | 19.25  | USD      |

-Finally, origin and destination areas and timeframes combinations are associated with the corresponding fare product in `fare_leg_rules.txt`.
+Lastly, the combinations of origin and destination areas, along with their respective timeframes are associated with the corresponding fare product in `fare_leg_rules.txt`.
 Here, trips starting or arriving in Zone 1 (i.e. `area_id=mnr_1`) during peak times are subject to a specific peak fare corresponding to the arrival and departure zones of the trip (i.e. `fare_product_id=mnr_1:HUD-9_adult_peak`).

 [**fare_leg_rules.txt**](../../reference/#fare_leg_rulestxt)